Giancarlo Stanton Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff paces the league.
+- The pitching staff for the Marlins has a collective 9.6 K/9 to lead the league.

-- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Marlins' 4.21 team ERA ranks 16th among all MLB pitching staffs.

+- Marlins pitchers combine to allow 135 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- The right-hander last pitched on Sunday against the Texas Rangers, when he tossed six innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Monday against the Cincinnati Reds, when he tossed 4 2/3 innings, allowing four earned runs while giving up five hits.

+- In 12 games this season, the 20-year-old has a 2.79 ERA and 10.6 strikeouts per nine innings, while allowing a batting average of .213 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.